-Building a house is not only a daunting experience, but a very expensive one as well.
+Building a house of your own is exciting.
+You choose your plans, layout and colours and get to see your dream home grow from the ground up.
 While there are plenty of costs that you may have already thought about if you’re looking to undertake this venture, there are many costs that can be hidden.

 This is probably one you’ve already thought of.
-You’re going to have to build your dream home out of something, so that’s going to cost you a fair bit of cash.
+You’re going to have to build your dream home out of something and choice of materials can have a big influence in the overall cost of your home.
+Material prices are also impacted by availability and demand.

 Another one you’ve probably thought about.
 Your builders aren’t going to work for free, so you’re going to have to fork over good money for your labour.